JerryHoTaiwan/JerryHo.github.io/_talks/DLCV.md

 title: "Object Detection"
 collection: talks
 type: "Talk"
-permalink: /talks/2019-01-01-talk-1
+permalink: /talks/DLCV
 excerpt: "<br/><img src='/images/DLCV.png' width='600' >"
 venue: "NTU"
 date: 2019-06-01
 location: "Taipei, Taiwan"
 ---
 This is my final project of _Deep Learning on Computer Vision_ course.
-It is actually a work on few-shot learning. <br/>
+In fact, it is a work on few-shot learning. <br/>

-Pipelined architecture features in high throughput.
-Nevertheless, if we implement MIPS by this approach, we face many relating hazards such as data hazard, jump hazard, load hazard, and branch hazard.
-Moreover, compared to MIPS in textbook [1], the requirements for the final project need to support the additional class of jump operations (e.g. j, jal, jr, and jalr).
-Thus, when designing MIPS, we divide it into several stages.
-First, we implement it without hazard handling.
-Then, we introduce data hazard and jump hazard.
-Finally, we complete load hazard and branch hazard.
-Next, extensions merely modify the chip passing the baseline. <br/>
-This report is organized as follows.
-Section II presents the memory optimization, Section III presents the architecture optimization, and Section IV presents the extension optimization.
-Section V presents our synthesis settings and the corresponding results.
-Finally, Section VI concludes the report.
+We implemented a Siamese Network to compute the similarit score between images.
+However, we found it difficult to directly train a Siemese Network on the whole dataset.
+Thus, we designed a training schedule that gradually increases the training difficulty.
+After it converges, we fine-tuned the network on the images which has few labels.
+Through this special training schedule, we pass all the requirements in this task.

 <img src='/images/DLCV.png' width='600' >

 [Technical Poster](http://JerryHoTaiwan.github.io/files/DLCV_Report.pdf)